top of page

 Deploy content, SEO, paid media or experimentation around your hypotheses — with measurement built in from day one.

-Show Top of Funnel Metrics improvement quickly, that could be as simple as fixing a website that has traffic but the pages load slowly, killing conversion.
+You can show Top of Funnel Metrics improvement quickly, that could be as simple as fixing a website that has traffic, but the pages load slowly, killing conversion, as we did in this case study here.

 Read the Blog Setting up Analytics and dashboards